AdaptL/SnakeGameCoherentLabs/readme.txt

 Snake Game Project
-Description

 This is a simple Snake Game implemented in C++ for CoherentLabs technical assigment.
-The game uses the Simple DirectMedia Layer (SDL) library, SDL_ttf for font rendering, and SDL_image for image manipulation.
+The game uses the Simple DirectMedia Layer (SDL) library, SDL_ttf for font rendering and SDL_image for image manipulation.

 System Requirements
 Operating System: Windows x64
 Compiler: Visual Studio 2022 (64 bit)

 Dependencies
 SDL2
 SDL2_ttf